 “These new programs are key for the return of the move-up market and for reversing the decline in home values.”

-In April 2013, the government also enacted comprehensive reform of its largest public employee retirement system to address the system’s deteriorating solvency.
+In April 2013, the government enacted comprehensive reform of its largest public employee retirement system to address the system’s deteriorating solvency.

 Under the scheme, qualifying homeowners can get new loans worth 100% of the appraised value of their property.
 This permits a considerable reduction in their interest rate, resulting in lower monthly payments.
 The program is offered to owners of primary residences paying interest rates higher than 6%, whose loans are smaller than USD250,000.
 The refinance loans will be granted by private banks and will have terms not exceeding 30 years.